 The best web hosts for Canadian websites are globally fast, feature-rich, and offer excellent support for all your website needs.
 With worry-free performance and privacy protection, your website will be well prepared from the get-go.

-Our #1 web host for Canada goes to SiteGround – boost your website performance with their Google Cloud infrastructure and SuperCacher!
+Our #1 web host for Canada goes to Hostinger – with blazing fast speeds in Canada and quality perks at affordable prices.

 We want to make sure the best web hosting for Canada is fast and reliable, no matter where you’re based.
 So, we’ve handpicked the top 5 web hosts out of the 40+ brands we tested – each with an average global response time of less than 180 ms and 99.9% uptime, at a value price!